What is Prison Break Race?

 Can I switch shirt sizes on site?

 T-shirts are provided upon crossing the finish line.
 We are unable to exchange shirt sizes.
-HOWEVER, we will provide a SWAP ZONE.
-Runners wanting to change their shirt sizes can meet in the swap zone and exchange amongst themselves.

 Are there showers available?